 In the academic year 2018/19 alone, we held all of these employer presentations on campus:

 - Alten Ltd

 - Mott MacDonald

 - Visagio Ltd

-– Alexis Burgess, Data, Marketing & Communications Manager, Career Development Service (2019)
+– Alexis Drake, Marketing & Communications Manager, Career Development Service (2019)

 As a team we are very active in the outside world, attending industry events and networking with others to gain insights into Higher Education careers service provision.
 Here is just a sample of the initiatives where we have represented Cranfield University:

 - Public Sector social media conference, Manchester – September 2018

 - MBA CSEA Asian conference, Singapore – March 2019